mohae/struct2csv/README.md

 ### Configuration of an Encoder
 By default, an encoder will use tag fields with the tag `csv`, if they exist, as the column header value for a field.
 If such a tag does not exist, the column name will be used.
 The encoder will also use `(` and `)` as its begin and end separator values.

+The separator values can be changed with the `Encoder.SetSeparators(beginSep, endSep)` method.
+If the separators are set to `""`, an empty string, nothing will be used.
+This mainly applies to lists.

 The tag that the encoder uses can be changed by calling `Encoder.SetTag(value)`.

 Tags can be ignored by calling `Encoder.SetUseTag(false)`.
 This will result in the struct field names being used as the colmn header values.

-Separator values can be set by calling `Enconder.SetSeparator(begin, end)`

-More customization of the encoder's behavior may be added.

 ## Supported types
 The following `reflect.Kind` are supported: